tandukuda/Blankly/README.md

 ```
 ---

-## 🤖 Built with AI, Directed by Curiosity
+## 🤖 Built with AI, Driven by a Desire to Learn

-This project was built using [**Claude AI**](https://claude.ai/) as my coding assistant.
-I'm not a programmer by background — just someone with an idea, a curiosity to explore, and the willingness to learn by building.
+I'm not a programmer by background — but I’ve always wanted to learn how to code. **Blankly** is my first step into that journey.

-Claude handled the code, and I handled the product direction, interaction design, and decision-making.
-Blankly is my way of showing that you don't need to be an expert developer to make tools that others can use and enjoy.

-If you're curious about how I built it, feel free to explore the codebase, ask questions, or fork it to create something of your own.
+I built this project with the help of [**Claude AI as my coding assistant**](http://claude.ai/), learning by doing — asking questions, tweaking code, breaking things (a lot), and figuring out how to fix them.
+It’s my way of learning how software is built by actually building something I’d use myself.

+Claude handled most of the code, but I made the decisions, tested interactions, and shaped the product vision.
+This isn’t just a whiteboard — it’s my learning playground.

+If you’re like me and curious about code, I hope this repo gives you the courage to start your own thing too.

 ---